ArthurProjectCorrea/monorepo-starter/.github/instructions/commit.instructions.md

 4. Create one commit per (scope, type) group (e.g., feat(api), fix(web), chore(@repo/ui)).
 5. Never mix files from different scopes or types in the same commit.

-## When to use BREAKING CHANGE
+## When to Use BREAKING CHANGE

-- You must indicate a breaking change (not backward compatible, e.g., API removal/renaming, contract change, expected behavior change) in one of two ways:
+You must indicate a breaking change (not backward compatible, e.g., API removal/renaming, contract change, expected behavior change) in one of two ways:

 1. Add `!` after the type or scope in the commit header (e.g., `feat(api)!:` or `fix!:`).
 2. Or, include `BREAKING CHANGE:` in the commit body.

 **Examples:**